-A: The suites will retain their current numbers for the 2019 season; however, an "S" will be added before the suite number to indicate the Suite Level.
+*A: The suites will retain their current numbers; however, an "S" will be added before the suite number to indicate the Suite Level.

 *Q: What happened to the 300, 400 and 500 sections as part of this renumbering?

-A: Our current numbering system inadvertently created undervalued seats in the upper level of Wrigley Field as our 400 seats, some of the best in baseball, are comparable to 200-level seats in other ballparks.
-To more accurately reflect the amazing view and value of our upper level seats, these areas of the ballpark are being renumbered accordingly:
+*A: Our past numbering system inadvertently created undervalued seats in the upper level of Wrigley Field as our 400 seats, some of the best in baseball, are comparable to 200-level seats in other ballparks.
+To more accurately reflect the amazing view and value of our upper level seats, these areas of the ballpark were renumbered accordingly:

-- The 400s will now be the 300s (previously the Budweiser Bleachers)
+- The 400s are now the 300s (previously the Budweiser Bleachers)

-- The Budweiser Bleachers will now be the 500s (the Budweiser Bleachers will remain general admission for the regular season and transition to assigned seating for the postseason)
+- The Budweiser Bleachers are now the 500s (the Budweiser Bleachers will remain general admission for the regular season and transition to assigned seating for the postseason)